 The Corporation's operations are subject to extensive government regulation and policy-making in Canada.
-Laws and regulations govern the issuance, amendment, renewal, transfer, suspension, revocation and ownership of broadcast programming and distribution licenses.
+Laws and regulations govern the issuance, amendment, renewal, transfer, suspension, revocation and ownership of broadcast programming and distribution licences.
 With respect to distribution, regulations govern, among other things, the distribution of Canadian and non-Canadian programming services and the maximum fees to be charged to the public in certain circumstances.
 The Corporation's broadcasting distribution and telecommunications operations (including Internet access service) are regulated respectively by the Broadcasting Act and the Telecommunications Act and regulations thereunder.
-The CRTC, which administers the Broadcasting Act and the Telecommunications Act, has the power to grant, amend, suspend, revoke and renew broadcasting licenses, approve certain changes in corporate ownership and control, and make regulations and policies in accordance with the Broadcasting Act and the Telecommunications Act, subject to certain directions from the federal cabinet.
-The Corporation's wireless and wireline operations are also subject to technical requirements, license conditions and performance standards under the Radiocommunication Act"), which is administered by ISED Canada.
+The CRTC, which administers the Broadcasting Act and the Telecommunications Act, has the power to grant, amend, suspend, revoke and renew broadcasting licences, approve certain changes in corporate ownership and control, and make regulations and policies in accordance with the Broadcasting Act and the Telecommunications Act, subject to certain directions from the federal cabinet.
+The Corporation's wireless and wireline operations are also subject to technical requirements, licence conditions and performance standards under the Radiocommunication Act (Canada) (the "Radiocommunication Act"), which is administered by ISED.

-Changes to the laws, regulations and policies governing the Corporation's operations, the introduction of new laws, regulations, policies or terms of license, the issuance of new licenses, including additional spectrum licenses, to its competitors, or changes in the treatment of the tax deductibility of advertising expenditures, could have an impact on customer buying practices and/or a material adverse effect on its business (including how it provides products and services), prospects, results of operations and financial condition.
+Changes to the laws, regulations and policies governing the Corporation's operations, the introduction of new laws, regulations, policies or terms of licence, the issuance of new licences, including additional spectrum licences, to its competitors could have an impact on customer buying practices and/or a material adverse effect on its business (including how it provides products and services), prospects, results of operations and financial condition.
 In addition, the Corporation may incur increased costs in order to comply with existing and newly adopted laws and regulations or penalties for any failure to comply.
+The Corporation may also incur increased costs as a result of the Memorandum of Understanding on Telecommunications Reliability entered into on September 9, 2022 as between the Corporation and 12 other telecommunication service providers across Canada upon the direction of the federal government, and specifically the Minister of Innovation, Science and Industry (the "MOU").
+Under the terms of the MOU, the Corporation will be subject to increased obligations related to coordination, roaming, mutual assistance and communications during a telecommunications emergency, including wireless- and/or wireline-based emergencies.

 The CRTC launched a comprehensive review of the wireless market.
-The Canadian Government had requested that the CRTC consider competition, affordability, consumer interests and innovation in its decisions.
+The federal government had requested that the CRTC consider competition, affordability, consumer interests and innovation in its decisions.
 In a recent decision, the CRTC ordered the national incumbent wireless carriers to provide MVNO access services to regional wireless carriers for a period of seven years.
 This decision stands to have significant impact on the Corporation's competitive environment, as the Corporation could see the emergence of new MVNO competitors.
-The Corporation may not be able to compete successfully in future against existing and such potential competitors.
-This material increase in competition in the Corporation's mobile telephony business could have a material adverse effect on its business, prospects, revenues, financial condition, and results of operations.
+The Corporation may not be able to compete successfully in the future against existing and such potential new competitors.
+The most recent regulation from the CRTC in that matter has ruled out, for the moment, the inclusion of "Internet of Things" and fixed wireless services from the MVNO regulatory framework.
+This material increase in competition in the Corporation's mobile telephony business combined with the consequences of the recent CRTC regulation could have a material adverse effect on the Corporation's business, prospects, revenues, financial condition, and results of operations.